John Milton Oskison

 John Milton Oskison (1874–1947) was a Native American writer, editor and journalist.
 His fiction focused on the culture clash that mixed-bloods like himself faced.

 Early life and career

-Oskison was born the son of John (English) and Rachel Crittendon (part-Cherokee) Oskison in Cherokee Nation.
+Oskison was born the son of John (English) and Rachel Crittendon (Cherokee Nation) Oskison in Cherokee Nation.
 He attended Willie Halsell College in Vinita, where he met and befriended Will Rogers.

 Oskison was an undergraduate at Stanford, where he was president of the Stanford Literary Society.
 He graduated in 1898, and was Stanford's first Native American graduate.
 He attended Harvard for graduate school.
 But after one year, his short story "Only the Master Shall Praise" won a competition held by The Century Magazine, and he became a professional writer.

 He became an editorial writer for the New York Evening Post.
 He married Florence Ballard Day in 1903.
 In 1904 his short story "The Greater Appeal" won the Black Cat Prize.